- Describe Jessica Witt’s research on golf and its connection to the Ebbinghaus illusion

 Until now, we haven’t told you exactly how the Ebbinghaus illusion was predicted to influence putting—only that the experimenters thought it would have some sort of influence.
 So here is what they said.

-The experimenters thought that the perceived size of the hole would affect the SELF-CONFIDENCE of the person as he or she putted.
+The experimenters thought that the perceived size of the hole would affect the SELF-CONFIDENCE of the person as they putted.
 If you are putting into a larger hole (or what is PERCEIVED as a larger hole) you should be more confident that you will sink your putt.
 Remember, this is just a prediction based on the experimenters’ reasoning.
 Their ideas came from interviewing skilled athletes who claimed that objects seemed larger and time seemed to slow down as they gained skill.
 If the ball you have to catch is bigger or the person blocking you is slower, you can perform at a higher level.

 The experimenters could be right or they could be wrong.
 Your own reasoning might be different than that of the experimenters.
 For instance, perhaps you thought that people would be MORE CAREFUL if they thought the hole was smaller.
 That would be a perfectly fine hypothesis.
 Interestingly, it makes the opposite prediction from the experimenters’ self-confidence hypothesis.
 This “careful putting with smaller holes” theory predicts that people should putt better when they perceive the hole as smaller (i.e., when the surrounding circles are large).
 The experimenters’ “more confidence with larger holes” hypothesis predicts that people should putt better when they perceive the hole as larger.